Modern History / British Conquest of India

 - On 23rd June, 1757, the battle of Plassey was fought between Bengal and the British, which was led by Col. Watson and Robert

 war but was a conspiracy.
 Siraj-ud-Daulah was executed.
+Robert Clive was made as the Governor of Fort William.

-Causes of Battle of Buxar
+Battle of Buxar Causes

 - After the battle of Plassey was over, Mir Jafar was made as the Nawab (1757-1760).
 He gave 24 Parganas to East India company and Rs.
 1.77 crore